mbonsma/CRISPR-immunity/README.md

 # CRISPR immunity

-Data and code for paper [arXiv:1801.10086](https://arxiv.org/abs/1801.10086): **How adaptive immunity constrains composition and fate of large bacterial populations**
+Data and code for paper [arXiv:1801.10086](https://arxiv.org/abs/1801.10086): **How adaptive immunity constrains composition and fate of large bacterial populations**.

 ### Data